syncfusion-content/javascript-docs/js/DropDownList/HowTo.md

 ## Append custom HTML in DropDownList popup outside the scroller part?

-Create a custom html element and insert it after popup wrapper.
+Create a custom HTML element and insert it after popup wrapper.
 Detailed sample is given [here](http://jsplayground.syncfusion.com/ey2mpity)

 ## Add check all option in popup list?